Cities in Dust

-"Cities in Dust" is a song by English rock band Siouxsie and the Banshees from their seventh studio album, Tinderbox (1986).
+"Cities in Dust" is a song by English rock band Siouxsie and the Banshees from their album Tinderbox (1986).
 It was released on 18 October 1985 as the album's lead single.

 Background and composition

 "Cities in Dust" is a dance-rock, and dance-pop song.
-The lyrics describe the city of Pompeii, destroyed in a volcanic eruption in 79 AD.
+The lyrics describe the city of Pompeii, destroyed by the volcanic eruption of Mount Vesuvius in 79 AD.
 Imagery describing the volcano and its magma chamber, the condition of the victims of the eruption, and the subsequent discovery and excavation of the city comprises the bulk of the lyrics.
 The lyrics mention a shrine to Lares Familiares.

-Release and reception
+Release

 "Cities in Dust" peaked at No. 21 on the UK Singles Chart in November 1985.
 In the US, Geffen released the single in early 1986 and included a remix of the song by Bob Rock on the A side of the vinyl and also on the 12 inch vinyl as an additional track.
 Although not Siouxsie and the Banshees' first song to enter the US Billboard Hot Dance/Disco chart, it was their first significant success, climbing to No. 17.

+Critical reception

 Spin hailed the group for creating "this intoxicating wonderful commercial dance record without losing their edge".
 Reviewer John Leland said, "In a month of good dance rock records, this is the best", and noted that it was "full bodied, dense, with layers of chugging funk guitars, toy piano, and various electronic things".
 He concluded with praise for Siouxsie's performance: "It's rare these days to find a full production job that draws its identity from the voice".
+NME praised it as a "massively confident burst of pop", recapturing "the wondrous hypnotic pop of the Banshees' greatest singles era".

 In 2011, singer Brett Anderson of Suede cited "Cities in Dust" as one of his favourite songs.